Olafaloofian/Git-Cheatsheet/README.md

 git checkout <target branch>
 ```

 * This is how you switch to another branch.
-You can switch to any branch by using its name, or its commit code.
+You can switch to any branch by using its name, or revert to previous changes by pasting the first bit of a commit code in.

 ```
 git checkout -b <new branch name>